 Content source: National Center for Immunization and Respiratory Diseases

-PERTUSSIS (Whooping Cough) causes coughing spells so bad that it is hard for infants to eat, drink, or breathe.
-These spells can last for weeks.
+- Pertussis (aP), also known as whooping cough, causes coughing spells so bad that it is hard for infants and children to eat, drink, or breathe.
+It can cause pneumonia, seizures, brain damage, or death.

-Children should get 5 doses of DTaP vaccine, one dose at each of the following ages:
+Children should usually get 5 doses of DTaP vaccine, one dose at each of the following ages:

 - 2 months

 - 4 months

 - 15 to 18 months

 DTaP may be given at the same time as other vaccines.
 Also, sometimes a child can receive DTaP together with one or more other vaccines in a single shot.

 SOME CHLDREN SHOULD NOT GET A DTaP VACCINE OR SHOULD WAIT